Chris Evans (Australian politician)

-Christopher Vaughan Evans (born 14 May 1958) is an Australian former politician.
+Christopher Vaughan Evans (born 14 May 1958) is an Australian public servant and former politician.
 He was a member of the Australian Senate for the state of Western Australia from 1993 to 2013, representing the Australian Labor Party.
+He has served as the first Australian Anti-Slavery Commissioner since 2 December 2024.

 Early life

 Evans was born in Cuckfield, England.
 He was educated at the University of Western Australia, where he graduated in Arts and was President of the University Labor Club.
 He was an industrial officer with the Federated Miscellaneous Workers' Union during 1982–87 and State Secretary of the Fire Brigade Union of Western Australia during 1987–90.
 He was Western Australian State Secretary of the Labor Party during 1991–93.